Donald Trump Jr. said his father should 'condemn' Capitol violence as it unfolded, Meadows texts reveal - ExBulletin

 “As the violence continued,” Cheney said, “one of the president’s sons texted Mr Meadows.”

-“Yet President Trump did not act immediately,” Cheney detailed, adding that “Donald Trump Jr. has texted over and over again,” urging his father to act.
+“Yet President Trump did not act immediately,” Cheney explained, adding that “Donald Trump Jr. has texted over and over again,” urging his father to act.

-When the certification of the Electoral College vote finally took place in the early hours of January 7, Meadows received a text message calling January 6 a “terrible day.”
+When the Electoral College’s certification of the vote finally took place in the early hours of January 7, Meadows received a text message calling January 6 a “terrible day.”

 “Yesterday was a terrible day.
-We tried everything we could in our objections to the 6 states,” the text read, according to Representative Adam Schiff, a Californian Democrat member of the panel.
+We have tried everything we can in our objections to the 6 states, ”the text read, according to Representative Adam Schiff, a Californian Democrat member of the panel.
 “I’m sorry that nothing worked.”

+The texts, as several members of the committee noted, had already been provided to the committee and are not covered by any claim of privilege – something Meadows has continued to assert since reversing his decision to cooperate with the ‘investigation.

 CNN’s Zachary Cohen and Ryan Nobles contributed to this report.